nllz/IRTF-HRPC/draft-political.md

 The design of the Internet through protocols and standards is a technical issue with great poltical and econmic impacts {{RFC0603}}.
 The early Internet community already realized that it needed to make decisions on political issues such as Intellectual Property, Internationzalization {{BramanI}}, diversity, access {{RFC0101}} privacy and security {{RFC0049}}, and the military {{RFC0164}} {{RFC0316}}, governmental {{RFC0144}} {{RFC0286}} {{RFC0313}} {{RFC0542}} {{RFC0549}} and non-governmental {{RFC0196}} uses, which has been clearly pointed out by Braman {{BramanII}}.

 Recently there has been an increased discussion on the relation between Internet protocols and human rights {{hrpc}} which spurred the discussion on the political nature of protocols.
-In this document we aim to outline different views on the relation between protocols and politics and seek to answer the question whether protocols are political.
+The network infrastructure is on the one hand designed, described, developed, standardized and implemented by the Internet community, but the Internet community and Internet users are also shaped by the affordances of the technology.
+Companies, citizens, governments, standards developing bodies, public opinion and public interest groups all play a part in these discussions.
+In this document we aim to outline different views on the relation between protocols and politics and seek to answer the question whether protocols are political, and if so, how.

 Vocabulary Used
 ===============

+## Politics
+: (from Greek: Politiká: Politika, definition "affairs of the commons") is the process of making decisions applying to all members of a group.
+More narrowly, it refers to achieving and exercising positions of governance or organized control over a community.
+Furthermore, politics is the study or practice of the distribution of power and resources within a given community as well as the interrelationship(s) between communities.

 Literature and Positions
 ========================

 While discussion the impact of protocols on human rights different positions could be differentiated.
 Without judging them on their internal of external consistency they are represented here.

-## Politics
-[^1]{:ajs}
-[^1]I suspect we have a problem that we haven't defined "politics", which is maybe what's causing some of the angst.
-Should we?

 ## Technology is value neutral
 This position starts from the premise that the technical and poltical are differentiated fields and that technology is 'value free'.
 This is also put more explicitly by Carey: "electronics is neither the arrival of apocalypse nor the dispensation of  grace.
 Technology  is  technology;  it  is  a  means  for  communication  and  transportation  over  space, and nothing more." {{Carey}}